Q: Who needs compression garments?

 • Everyone, for some as early as in their teens!

-• People who are travelling; it helps prevent blood clots and swelling.
+• People who are travelling, over-the-counter stockings help prevent blood clots and swelling.

 Q: Do I need to get a prescription?